-Previously held views that the elevated accumulation rates of biogenic opal in the Southern Ocean were due to high burial efficiency have been superseded by a consensus that high rates of opal flux from the surface are responsible [Pondaven et al., 2000; Sigmon et al., 2002].
+[15] Previously held views that the elevated accumulation rates of biogenic opal in the Southern Ocean were due to high burial efficiency have been superseded by a consensus that high rates of opal flux from the surface are responsible [Pondaven et al., 2000; Sigmon et al., 2002].
 Thus the scientific focus for understanding this has firmly shifted to the examination of surface water processes.

 3.3.1.
-The modern Southern Ocean
+Modern Southern Ocean

-Although much of the surface waters of the Southern Ocean are regarded as one of the prominent HNLC (High nitrate; low chlorophyll) regions, evidence from recent surveys have demonstrated elevated production in the region of the Antarctic Polar Front [e.g. Quéguiner et al., 1997; Bathmann et al., 1997].
-Earlier cruises observed high concentrations of both Fragilariopsis kerguelensis and Corethron spp associated with the Polar Front.
-However, in the most intensive study undertaken to date, during the 1995/96 Polarstern cruise, a fine scale survey of a portion of the polar front documented three dominant species complexes [Smetacek et al., 2002].
-Pseudonitzschia was widely distributed and Chaetoceros species characterised the frontal jet, however Thalassiothrix was concentrated north of the frontal jet where overall phytoplankton and chlorophyll were highest and with concentrations in the lower part of the mixed layer approximately double those at the surface [Klaas et al., 1997].
+[16] Although much of the surface waters of the Southern Ocean are regarded as one of the prominent HNLC (high nitrate; low chlorophyll) regions, evidence from recent surveys have demonstrated elevated production in the region of the Antarctic Polar Front [e.g., Quéguiner et al., 1997; Bathmann et al., 1997].
+Earlier cruises observed high concentrations of both Fragilariopsis kerguelensis and Corethron spp. associated with the Polar Front.
+However, in the most intensive study undertaken to date, during the 1995/1996 Polarstern cruise, a finescale survey of a portion of the polar front documented three dominant species complexes [Smetacek et al., 2002].
+Pseudo-nitzschia was widely distributed and Chaetoceros species characterized the frontal jet, however Thalassiothrix was concentrated north of the frontal jet where overall phytoplankton and chlorophyll were highest and with concentrations in the lower part of the mixed layer approximately double those at the surface [Klaas et al., 1997].
 Smetacek et al. [2002] proposed that the Thalassiothrix accumulations were promoted by its robust grazer protection.
-Tremblay et al., [2002] documented low production rates in lower-Si waters north of the frontal jet and inferred slow accumulation rather than a "bloom" for the Thalassiothrix abundance, also highlighting its heavily silicified robust frustule.
-While grazer protection may have played a part, the presence of Thalassiothrix on the northern [warmer] side of the front above subducting waters is analogous to the position of the Rhizosolenia accumulations observed at the equatorial Pacific front.
-Intriguingly, an investigation of diatom sinking rates during the SOIREE iron enrichment experiment [Waite and Nodder, 2001] demonstrated positive buoyancy in the case of Thalassiothrix, analogous to that displayed by rhizosolenid diatoms and Ethmodiscus rex [Moore and Villareal, 1996].
+Tremblay et al. [2002] documented low production rates in lower-Si waters north of the frontal jet and inferred slow accumulation rather than a "bloom" for the Thalassiothrix abundance, also highlighting its heavily silicified robust frustule.
+While grazer protection may have played a part, the presence of Thalassiothrix on the northern (warmer) side of the front above subducting waters is analogous to the position of the Rhizosolenia accumulations observed at the equatorial Pacific front.
+Intriguingly, an investigation of diatom sinking rates during the SOIREE iron enrichment experiment [Waite and Nodder, 2001] demonstrated positive buoyancy in the